Types of Plants (With Pictures)

 Plants With Seeds

-Seeds have an outer layer that helps protect against drying out, infection, or consumption by animals.
+Seeds have an outer layer that helps protect them from drying out, being infected, or being eaten by animals.

 Cycads mostly grow in Central America, Africa, Southeast Asia and parts of Australia.